EliteDaMyth/getanimals/readme.md

 # GetAnimals API
 The getanimals NPM package is an API wrapper for get-animals api.

-there are 8 animals.
+there are 5 animals.
 -   dog
 -   cat
--   lion
--   tiger
+-   fox
--   panda
+-   shiba
 -   bird
--   penguin
--   duck

 # Usage